bcgov/air-monitoring-visualization/README.md

 The last 30 days of measurements are displayed.
 The data are measured every hour, except those displayed as 24hr, which are measured (or averaged?) once every 24 hours.

+This respository is managed by the Environmental Monitoring, Reporting & Economics Section, Knowledge Management Branch, Ministry of Environment and Climate Change Strategy.

 ## Data

 The data used in this is chart is available in the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset/01867404-ba2a-470e-94b7-0604607cfa30) under the [Open Govenment License](https://www2.gov.bc.ca/gov/content/data/open-data/open-government-license-bc).